 Joy E. Stocke

-Chair of the Board and Long Time Community Activist
+Board Chair of the Center for Emergent Diplomacy and Long Time Community Activist

 Marilyn is a retired psychotherapist and social worker and long time community activist.
 She has served in various capacities on the boards of organizations that promote social and environmental health through education and activism.
 They include Concerned Citizens for Nuclear Safety, Thursday Night Group, The Stepfamily Association of America, the Santa Fe Preparatory School and Rio Grande School.
 She co-founded The Stepfamily Specialists, a non-profit educational organization, and Santa Fe Alliance, supporting the local economy in Santa Fe.
 In Pagosa Springs, Colorado, she was co-founder of Julia's Organic Gardens, an organic lavender farm, and Colorado Dream Homes, an award winning building company that specializes in energy efficient, low maintenance homes.
 She is excited by the innovative approach that Complexity science offers for addressing the systemic problems we face and is eager to put into action the facilitation principles which it suggests.